Trezor not connecting

 Step 1

-Use a known data-capable cable, connect directly to the computer, avoid hubs or docks, and try another USB port before changing wallet settings.
+Use a known data-capable cable, connect directly to the computer, avoid hubs or docks, and try another USB port before changing wallet settings or reinstalling Suite.

 Step 2